-Office politics is often geared toward the go-getter, the outspoken, the “mover and shaker,” and the self-proclaimed leader.
+Office politics are often geared toward the go-getter, the outspoken, the “mover and shaker,” and the self-proclaimed leader.

-It is about power, influence, getting ahead, competition, and deals.
+It is about power, influence, competition, and deals.
 On the surface, this sounds antithetical to the nature of introverts.
-After all, this does not resonate with people who are known to keep to themselves, preferring a book over a conversation.
+After all, this does not resonate with people known to keep to themselves, preferring a book over a conversation.

 However, to take introverts’ quiet nature as a sign of weakness would be a mistake.

 Since the dawning of the Industrial Revolution, and the rise of corporate titans, extroversion has been the standard personality in doing business.